roshdology123/CRUDAPI/README.md

 ### Basic Usage
 You can find the collection of [Operations](https://github.com/roshdology123/CRUDAPI/blob/master/Operations.postman_collection.json)
 * Navigate to http://localhost:8091/api/v1/student and you will see 2 records
-* Add a student
-  1 - send a http request POST JSON file with the details of the student (

 ### Notes:
 #### 1 - The project runs on port 8091 you can change it from application.properties file.